ivanicharts/JS-INTERNSHIP-2017-PLAN/lessons/lesson_1/lesson_1.md

 > - https://learn.javascript.ru/operators

 #### <i class="icon-star"></i> Comparison and Boolean operators
-There are quite a few ways we can express conditionals (aka decisions) in our programs.
+There are quite a few ways you can express conditionals (aka decisions) in your programs.
 The most common one is the if statement.
 Essentially, you're saying, "If this condition is `true`, do the following...".

 *What you'll learn:*